-At the Mediation, the Applicant agreed to reduce the depth of the storerooms at each end of the classroom block by 0.5m, also agreeing to move the entire classrooms building another 0.5m away from the Duke Street boundary so as to achieve an overall setback of 4.2m from the legal boundary on Duke Street.
+At the Mediation, the Applicant agreed to reduce the depth of the storerooms at each end of the classroom block by 0.5m, also agreeing to move the entire classrooms building another 0.5m away from the Duke Street boundary so as to achieve an overall setback of 2.7m from the legal boundary on Duke Street.
+The revised plans indicate a front setback to the storeroom and screen wall of 2.7 metres (originally proposed 1.2 metres).
+The setback to the actual classroom wall is now 4.7 metres (was originally 3.7 metres).